Skip to Main Content

 • This is a first attempt at the citations.
 We will review the citations for correctness of citation formatting.

-• Late submissions will be accepted through Sunday, Febraury 9 (48 hours), with a late penalty.
+• Late submissions will be accepted through Sunday, May 11 (48 hours).

 • You should receive feedback within one week.